Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ufo 29:
 - By RetroAdvance64.

+ufo 30:
+- By Sharkcrome.
+- Some details are too small in-game .. minor retouching needed [fixme].

 ufo 31:
 - By cyanflower.
 - A redesign of the UFO that keeps the original’s elements as faithfully as possible.